Nautilus Review: Story, Cast, Rating & Final Verdict

 The total runtime of Nautilus is 90 minutes (1h 30m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 2.8/10, and global collection metrics, Nautilus stands as a challenging project for the creators.
-It remains an essential piece of the 2000 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 2.8/10, and global performance metrics, Nautilus is classified as a FLOP.
+It remains an essential part of the 2000 cinematic calendar.

 Frequently Asked Questions